This factsheet was updated in November 2023.

 Is there support for this legislation?

-Seven in ten respondents to the Protect Duty consultation agreed that those responsible for publicly accessible locations should take appropriate and proportionate measures to protect the public from attacks.
+Seven in ten respondents to the Protect Duty consultation in 2021 agreed that those responsible for publicly accessible locations should take appropriate and proportionate measures to protect the public from attacks.
 This 18-week consultation closed on 2nd July 2021 and received a total of 2,755 responses from a wide range of participants across the UK.

 The Manchester Arena Inquiry Volume One Report strongly recommended the introduction of a legislative requirement to improve the safety and security of public venues.